 The reorder point answers the question of WHEN to order.
+Forecasting is exceptionally important for wholesale businesses, as they deal with higher quantities of stock and capital.
 It is the level of inventory which triggers an action to replenish that certain stock.
 Yet lead time (the time before the products are delivered has to be taken into consideration, since instantaneous replenishment of stock levels is not possible, and that’s where safety stock (extra stock carried to prepare for uncertainties in demand and supply) comes into play.

 A basic formula for the reorder point is:

 Reorder level = Average daily usage rate x lead-time in days